Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: TREE-GUIDED SPARSE LINEAR MIXED MODEL

 \subsubsection{Null-model}

-Null-model fitting method by first optimizing $\sigma_g^2$, $\sigma_\epsilon^2$ under null model while ignoring the fixed effect of explanatory variables, can yield near-identical result as an exact method \cite{kang2010variance}.
-Introducing the ratio of the random effect and the noise variance, $\delta=\sigma_\epsilon^2 / \sigma_g^2 $, we could transform the equation as Equation~\ref{log likelihood reduced}:
+Due to sparsity of $\beta$, null-model fitting method by first optimizing $\sigma_g^2$, $\sigma_\epsilon^2$ while ignoring individual explanatory variables, can yield near-identical result as an exact method \cite{kang2010variance}.
+By using the computational trick \cite{lippert2011fast} that introduces the ratio of the random effect and the noise variance, $\delta=\sigma_\epsilon^2 / \sigma_g^2 $, we could transform the equation as Equation~\ref{log likelihood reduced}:

-In general, we first compute the spectral decomposition of $K = Udiag(d)U^T$, where $U$ for eigenvector matrix and $diag(d)$ for eigenvalue matrix.
-After that, we rotate the data in order to make the covariance of the Gaussian distribution isotropic.
-Then, we carry out a one-dimension optimization with regard to $\delta$ to optimize the log-likelihood, while $\sigma_g$ can be optimized in closed form in every evaluation.
+The genetic effects are treated as fixed effects, whereas the confounding influences are modeled as random effects.
+We carry out a log likelihood optimization with regard to $\delta$ and then $\sigma_g$ in closed form.

-\subsubsection{Reduction to Tree-Lasso regression problem}
+\subsubsection{Reduction to Tree-Lasso Regression Problem}

-Having the yielded $\delta$, we use the $U$ computed before to rotate the data such that the covariance matrix becomes isotropic.
-Assume $\tilde{Y}$ and $\tilde{X}$ are the resulting rescaled data, which can be calculated by following equation:
+In general, we first compute the spectral decomposition of $K = U\textnormal{diag}(d)U^T$, where $U$ for eigenvector matrix and $\textnormal{diag}(d)$ for eigenvalue matrix.
+Having the yielded $\delta$, we use the $U$ to reweight the data such that the covariance matrix becomes isotropic.
+Assume $\tilde{Y}$ and $\tilde{X}$ are the resulting rescaled data, which can be calculated by the following equation:

-Using this transformation, the equation eventually ends up with a standard Tree-Lasso regression problem since it is free of population structure.
-Thus in the following step, we can obtain the $\widehat{\beta}^{tree}$ as Equation~\ref{standard tree lasso}:
+Using this transformation, the equation eventually ends up with a standard Tree-Lasso regression problem since it is free of population structure and has been alleviated the confounding factor.
+In the following step, we can obtain the $\widehat{\beta}^{tree}$ as Equation~\ref{standard tree lasso}:

 where $||\cdot||_F$ denotes the matrix Frobenius norm, and $\Phi$ is determined by the Equation~\ref{tree-lasso penalty}, then we can easily employ the smoothing proximal gradient descent method.